What are the Side Effects of CBD Oil?

 No Psychoactive High

 First, it’s important to understand that experiencing a euphoric effect, or “high,” is not a side effect of CBD oil.
 Because CBD oil comes from cannabis (hemp), a common misconception is that it is psychoactive.
 The truth is, while both hemp and marijuana are cannabis plants they have different levels of tetrahydrocannabinol (THC), the well-known psychoactive cannabinoid.
 Unlike medical marijuana products, CBD oil that’s derived from hemp contains only trace amounts of THC.

 CBD oil is therefore completely non-psychoactive.
 This means that, as opposed to THC, it not will adversely affect:

 - Sensory awareness

 - Reaction time

-This is because hemp CBD oil is derived from hemp, a type of cannabis that contains only up to 0.3 percent THC — nearly 33 times less than the least potent marijuana.
+So what is CBD oil?
+Hemp CBD oil is derived from hemp, a type of cannabis that contains only up to 0.3 percent THC — nearly 33 times less than the least potent marijuana.